rudra2027/restaurant-portal/README.md

 # restaurant-portal
- many modules are supped to consist similar code and snippet so used same  fr multiple modules . they can be changed or modified as per the convinienve.
+ many modules are supposed to consist similar code and snippet so used same  for multiple modules .
+They can be changed or modified as per the convinienve.